lylakirati/automatic-differentiation/docs/documentation.md

    * Implementation with dual numbers: by its properties, a dual number can encode the primal trace and the tangent trace in the real and dual parts, respectively.

    $$z_j = v_j + D_p v_j \epsilon$$

+**5. Reverse Mode of Automatic Differentiation**

+   * Reverse mode automatic differentiation
+   * TODO: description of reverse mode

+**6. Differences Between Forward and Reverse Modes
+   * Forward mode of automatic differentiation computes the gradient with respect to the independent variables $\nabla_x f$ whereas reverse mode computes the gradient with respect to the coordinates $v$, $\nabla_v f$.
+Thus, the gradient $\nabla_x f$ is a subset of $\nabla_v f$.
+   * Forward mode doesn't require a computational graph to be stored but its computational cost is dependent on the number of independent variables.
+   * The computational cost of reverse mode is entirely independent of the number of independent variables but does require to store a computational graph.
+   * Therefore, it is recommended to use forward mode AD when the number of outputs greatly exceeds the number of independent variables; and use reverse mode AD, otherwise.

 In the most general case, a function can have more than one coordinate.
 To evaluate this function, we would take the sum of the partial derivatives with respect to each coordinate.
 For example, consider a function $f(u(t), v(t))$.
 If we first apply the chain rule to each coordinate, we have:
 $$\frac{\partial f}{\partial t} = \frac{\partial f}{\partial u} \frac{\partial u}{\partial t} + \frac{\partial f}{\partial v} \frac{\partial v}{\partial t}$$